Fi2zz/TypePicker/README.md

     when `selection` is greater than 2, `bindData` and `doubleSelect` will be set to `false`, and `option.limit` will be set the same as `selection`

+    if you need to display year panel or month panel by click year/month,please remove `setData`

 ## API